 The only model that uses glass carafes, the SodaStream Aqua Fizz is impressive.
 The housing the bottles sit in fully enclose the glass bottle; when opening the housing to place the bottle in or take it out, the lid hydraulically lifts, and the carafe-holder tilts forward.
 All this action is surprising next to the simplistic models we tested.
 The housing is plastic but also incorporates some stainless steel parts to give this machine an industrial look.
 It comes with two glass carafes and a CO2 canister.
 Though we didn't set out to test the sound of each model while testing, it was impossible not to notice that the Aqua Fizz is the quietest, as the carbonation action happens in a fully enclosed space.
 With 2-3 pulses of the button, the Aqua Fizz carbonated water well before hearing the hiss of the CO2 releasing.

-While we enjoyed cold sparkling water from the glass carafes and the relative robotic nature of this machine, it was one of the tallest models tested.
+While we enjoyed cold sparkling water from the glass carafes and the relatively robotic nature of this machine, it was one of the tallest models tested.
 It fit under the cabinets when closed, but when open, it towered over the other models, and we had a difficult time fitting it under our cabinets.
 The Aqua Fizz is an excellent SodaStream for someone who prefers using glass bottles instead of plastic and doesn't mind adding a large new appliance to their kitchen.

 This machine is possibly the most attractive and most durable; it's also a sleek countertop centerpiece, but it comes with a high price tag.
 It was the most expensive model we tested, did not come with CO2 canisters, and only provided one water bottle.
 This model is great for someone looking for a high-quality appliance with a sleek and modern stainless steel design.